ROLE & STRUCTURE

 Supporters Direct is committed to the highest standards of corporate governance as we recognise that good governance is crucial in helping the organisation deliver on its strategy.
 We also recognise that, in our role as the umbrella organisation for supporters’ trusts across the country, we must lead the way in striving to improve governance in both our member organisations and the game in general.
 This section provides some more information about how the governance of Supporters Direct operates

 The Board of Supporters Direct comprises up to twelve Directors democratically elected by the membership.
-The current Governance structures seek to ensure all significant areas of Supporters Direct’s operations have representation on the Board, and so several of the seats on the Board are reserved for individuals from English and Welsh Football Trusts, Scottish Trusts and Rugby League (see Council Structure section below) with the remainder of the seats deemed general seats.
+The current Governance structures seek to ensure all significant areas of Supporters Direct’s operations have representation on the Board, and so several of the seats on the Board are reserved for individuals from English and Welsh Football Trusts, SD Scotland and Rugby League (see Council Structure section below) with the remainder of the seats deemed general seats.
 In addition to the Directors democratically elected by the membership, the Board may co-opt up to 6 additional Directors.
 All Directors serve a three-year term of office (unless elected as a result of a bi-election).

 Directors do not receive any remuneration for their duties although their expenses are reimbursed.